CollinAlpert/Java2DB/README.md

 That's it!
 Now we can access the database using the services with simple predefined methods like ``getById`` and so on.
 Custom methods can be defined in the respective service using the ``getSingle`` or ``getMultiple`` methods provided by the ``BaseService`` class.

+Additionally, if you would like some more options with DQL statements, the ``BaseService`` class provides methods like ``selectQuery`` or ``subSelectQuery`` with which you can build queries using methods like ``where``, ``orderBy`` and ``limit``.

+All these methods can only be used by methods in the respective service classes.
+This is because every service should have descriptive methods for any data they get.

 ### Getting started